How do I use the CPA designation?

 - Richard Roe CA

-After this 10-year period has concluded, (July 1, 2025) the CPA designation can be used on its own, adding a third option.
+On or after July 1, 2025, the CPA designation can be used on its own, adding a third option.

 Members who hold more than one legacy designation and choose to “tag” should only use the CPA designation once.